|

 Arrow, the Sky Coaster, the Pit Fall, the Volcano, the Exterminator, the Bayern

-in the list of new thrill rides.
+the Black Widow (2012) were the last in the list of new thrill rides.
+In 2015

-A Ski Lift called Kenny's Parkway now
+A Ski Lift called Kenny's Parkway was

-Coasters!
+Roller Coasters!

-There are also plenty of games like
+There were also plenty of games like

 the Cat Rack, and lots of places to get snacks, ice cream and hot meals.

-Each year, Brookliners prepare for
+Each year, Brookliners prepared for

-The Brookline Community Picnic has
+The Brookline Community Picnic was

-as one big family at one of the nicest family amusement parks in the country,
+one big family at one of the nicest family amusement parks in the country,

 Brookline's finest.